firedrakeproject/Irksome/demos/monodomain/demo_monodomain_FHN.py.rst

   from firedrake import (And, Constant, File, Function, FunctionSpace,
                          RectangleMesh, SpatialCoordinate, TestFunctions,
-                         as_matrix, conditional, dx, grad, inner, split) from irksome import Dt, MeshConstant, RadauIIA, TimeStepper
+                         as_matrix, conditional, dx, grad, inner, split) from irksome import Dt, RadauIIA, TimeStepper

 And we set up the mesh and function space.
 Note this demo uses serendipity elements, but could just as easily use Lagrange on quads or triangles.::